-For the baseline outcome in panel (a), the OGA selects only $|\hat{I}| = 14$ out of the 145 covariates with a selected sample size of $\hat{n} = 3,018$, which is about 32% larger than the actual sample size in the experiment.
+For the case where baseline math is the outcome of interest in panel (a), the OGA selects only $|\hat{I}| = 14$ out of the 145 covariates with a selected sample size of $\hat{n} = 3,018$, which is about 32% larger than the actual sample size in the experiment.
 The results for the LASSO and POST-LASSO methods are similar.
+These two methods, as mentioned above, also provide good approximations to the solution of the problem we are studying, but are computationally less attractive than OGA.

-As in the previous subsection, we measure the performance of the three covariate selection methods by the estimated precision of the resulting treatment effect estimator ("RMSE").
+As before, we measure the performance of the three covariate selection methods by the estimated precision of the resulting treatment effect estimator ("RMSE").
+Our focus is on the MSE, but notice that gains in MSE translate into gains in the power of the corresponding t-test as discussed in Section III.
 The three methods improve the precision by about 7% relative to the experiment.
 Also, all three methods manage to essentially exhaust the budget, as indicated by cost-to-budget ratios ("Cost/B") close to one.
 As in the previous subsection, we measure the economic gains from using the covariate selection procedures by the equivalent budget ("EQB") that each of the method requires to achieve the precision of the experiment.
 All three methods require equivalent budgets that are 7-9% lower than that of the experiment.